cliffn64/cubehouse/README.md

 # cubehouse
-small program to draw house we draw as children without lifting your hand
+small program to draw house we drew as children without lifting your hand

-Drawing the house have 88 solutions and program will print all 88 solutions
+Drawing the house have 88 solutions and the program will print all 88 solutions

       5